aphan1um/cloud63/ansible/README.md

 ## Interacting with Nectar instances afterwards
 ### Interacting with CouchDB database
 One may want to interact with the Fauxton interface with any of the VM instances that had a CouchDB database installed.
-For instance, to interactively add more queries to database *tweet_queries* so some Twitter harvester will search this query whilst running.
+For example, to interactively add more queries to database *tweet_queries* so some Twitter harvester will search this query whilst running.
+Another example is to add/remove Twitter API keys within the *api_keys* database.

 In this case, access it via secure port forwarding to 5984 with SSH.
 Example: